arghac14/BlogFeed/README.md

 # BlogFeed
-A multi-user blogging app built using React.js, Redux and Firebase.

-his project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+A multi-user blogging app with user authentication and general dashboard built using React, Redux and Firebase. his project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>